epuzio/RaeTracer/README.md

-RaeTracer is a basic C++ raytracer based on the Ray Tracing in One Weekend series.
+RaeTracer is a basic C++ raytracer based on the [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series.
 RaeTracer handles Phong Shading, reflections and texture mapping for basic geometric objects.
+This raytracer was developed for INFR 11246 (Computer Graphics: Rendering) at the University of Edinburgh.